Food and Stress – What is the Relationship between Food and Stress?

 Medical studies show that you can reduce your chances of developing several types of cancer by consuming whole foods that are rich in dietary fiber.

-Having more fiber in your diet means you will have a cleaner colon and wastes containing cancer-causing compounds and byproducts will no longer stay in your colon for long periods of time, where they can do the most damage.
+Having more fiber in your diet means you will have a cleaner colon and wastes containing cancer-causing compounds and byproducts will no longer stay in your colon for long periods, where they can do the most damage.

 Fiber can help with your stress management efforts by naturally detoxifying your body and thereby reducing the physical stress that you may already be experiencing because of a poor or imbalanced diet.